mayravs/TheMoviesDB/README.md

 ### User Stories

-- [x] User can view and scroll through a list of moves now playing in theaters.
+- [x] User can view and scroll through a list of movies now playing in theaters.
-- [ ] User can click on a movie to see additional details of the movie on a separate detail screen.
+- [x] User can click on a movie to see additional details of the movie on a separate detail screen.
-- [ ] User can refresh the list of movies from the ActionBar of the main screen.
+- [x] User can refresh the list of movies from the ActionBar of the main screen.
-- [ ] User can view the app on various device sizes and orientations.
+- [x] User can view the app on various device sizes and orientations.

 ### App Walkthrough GIF